New York Sports Betting Update – Governor Cuomo Suggests Mobile Sports Betting

 |Sports Available for Wagering in Upstate NY||All major sports leagues.
 No college wagering allowed.|

-Senator Joseph Addabbo Advocating and Governor Cuomo Not Budging on Mobile Sports Betting
+Senator Joseph Addabbo the leading Advocate on Mobile New York Sports Betting

 State Senator Joseph Addabbo has been the biggest advocate of legalizing mobile sports betting in New York.
 Addabbo has proposed numerous sports betting bills over the years.
-Despite his efforts, Cuomo is still refusing to budge and give his support for mobile betting.
 Addabbo has repeatedly referenced that a significant percentage of New Jersey’s sports betting revenue is coming from New York residents traveling the shorter distance to New Jersey to bet rather than traveling a long distance to New York’s upstate casinos.

 “Mobile sports betting is benefiting New Jersey — with approximately 25% of the state’s mobile wagering business coming from New York residents — and it could provide the same positive results for New York,” said Addabbo earlier this month.
 According to the consultant firm Eiler & Krejcik, New York is realizing just 5% of its potential.

 The metaphorical clock does appear to be ticking with states like neighboring New Jersey well ahead of the curve when it comes to offering online sports betting.
 New Jersey has seen a windfall of bettors crossing state lines from New York to place bets.
 Pennsylvania sports betting is live and the state has benefited with impressive revenue numbers.
-We’ve seen great success in the New jersey sports betting market with Fanduel Sportsbook & DraftKings Sportsbook leading the way.
-Once NY opens it’s statewide sports betting doors, we expect more of the same.
+We’ve seen great success in the New jersey sports betting market with FanDuel Sportsbook & DraftKings Sportsbook leading the way.

 Which Mobile Sportsbook Will Launch in NY Once Legal?